Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. Any line ending in {...} can be opened with Ctrl(Command)-S.
 An open section can be summarized using the same command.
 3. You can jump to any symbol using Ctrl-Right and return using Ctrl-Left.
-4. Escale exits the app.
+4. Escape exits the app.
 5. Pressing and releasing Ctrl pops-up a small menu.
 One of the option enables you to adjst the font size.